CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

 TABLES:
   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "testuserdba";
   grant SELECT, UPDATE, DELETE, INSERT, REFERENCES, TRIGGER, TRUNCATE, RULE on all tables in schema public to "testuserdba";
+  GRANT REFERENCES ON tabla_referenciada TO usuario_o_rol; -- sirve  crear claves foráneas que hacen referencia a una tabla

 SEQUENCES:
   GRANT ALL PRIVILEGES ON ALL sequences IN SCHEMA public TO "testuserdba";